Natural Resource Permitting Improvements

 Natural resource permitting plays a significant role in the government’s strategy to strengthen and diversify our economy.
 B.C. is working across the natural resource sector to streamline permitting, remove barriers and delays, eliminate duplication, simplify processes and shift permitting while maintaining high environmental standards and our commitment under the Declaration on the Rights of Indigenous Peoples Act.
 As part of this work, 16 topics have been identified under the Water Sustainability Act, Water Sustainability Regulation, Riparian Areas Protection Act, Riparian Areas Protection Regulation and the Forest Act.
 Opportunities to improve permitting processes for each of these topics are being explored.

-We want to hear from you!
-Whether you’re a landowner, developer, environmental professional, Indigenous community member, or just a general member of the public, your input is important.
+Thank you for your feedback!
+Whether you’re a landowner, developer, environmental professional, Indigenous community member, or a general member of the public, your input is important.

-Click on each title to learn more, access topic-specific surveys and/or to share your thoughts on the topic.
+Click on each title to learn more about the topic.

 Exemption for construction dewatering